core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 "application/dns-message".
 Due to the lack of encoding requirements, both FETCH and POST methods are generally smaller than GET requests.

-A DoH server MUST implement both the GET and POST method and MAY implement the FETCH method.
+A DoC server MUST implement both the GET and POST method and MAY implement the FETCH method.

 Requests of either method type SHOULD include an Accept option to indicate what